 The Chevrolet S10 was a compact pickup truck that GM introduced in the wake of the Arab oil embargo of the early 1970s and to try and emulate the popularity and success of compact Japanese pickups in the following decade.
 As smaller pickups are now becoming increasingly popular with North American buyers, you could be wondering when & why Chevy stopped building the S10 pickup truck in the first place?

 Chevrolet stopped building the S10 pickup truck in North America in 2004 because it had decided replaced it with a new model called the Chevy Colorado that was a direct replacement.
-Production of the S10 continued in Brazil until 2012 when it was also replaced by the North American Chevy Colorado, but in South America that pickup continues to be sold under the S10 name.
+Production of the S10 continued in Brazil until 2012 when it was again replaced by the Colorado, although in South America the Colorado is still sold under the S10 name.

 History of the Chevy S10 Pickup Truck